How is the Mooncup® menstrual cup environmentally friendly? 10 reasons

-That’s a whopping 36 million kilograms of period waste that would have otherwise ended up on our beaches, in our oceans or in landfill.
+That’s a whopping 36 million kilograms of period waste that would have otherwise ended up on our beaches, in our oceans or in a landfill.
 The equivalent to the weight of 180 blue whales or 120,000 bottlenose dolphins.
-Enough waste to fill 44 Olympic size swimming pools, or 1.8 million household waste bins!
+Enough waste to fill 44 Olympic size swimming pools or 1.8 million household waste bins!

 Not only is our planet better off, but ditching disposable tampons and pads has also saved Mooncup® users over £435 million over the past 20 years.
 That’s 136 million periods taken care of.

 One small ripple, multiplied by millions, creates a huge wave of change.